 How to buy a classic car

-1. Research the older car's value
+2. Research the classic car's value

 Scarcity, demand, and restoration status play essential roles in a classic car's value.
 The rarer and more sought-after a vehicle is, the higher its market value will be.
-Find out how classic car valuation works so you can make informed offers when you're shopping.
+Find out how classic car valuation works, so you can make informed offers when you're shopping.
 Online tools like the Hagerty Valuation Tool can help you make educated choices while you're in negotiations.

-2. Find out if the car has original or replacement parts
+3. Find out if the car has original or replacement parts

 Original and replacement parts can significantly affect an antique car's price and appeal.
 Classic cars can be divided into three general categories based on how they have been maintained or restored.